MichaelNeas/laboratory/checklist.md

 ### Language Specific

 **You need to choose a language for the interview (see above).** Here are my recommendations by language.
-I don't have resources for all languages.
-I welcome additions.

 If you read though one of these, you should have all the data structures and algorithms knowledge you'll need to start doing coding problems.
 **You can skip all the video lectures in this project**, unless you'd like a review.